acm-uiuc/til/_til/uiuc/hackathons.md

 illegally hacking government agencies or companies :D. A collegiate hackathon is essentially an event (usually 24 or 36 hrs) where students build pretty much anything they want using the tools available to them.
-Usually these end of being software or hardware projects; however, there aren’t any limitations other than the fact that it must be legal.
+Usually these end of being software or hardware projects; however, there aren't any limitations other than the fact that it must be legal.

 ## HackIllinois
 [HackIllinois](https://hackillinois.org/)